By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 The filter transactions feature allows the user to change the filter for the list of transactions.

-As described in Section 3.3, “Logic Component”, this feature is facilitated by TransactionFeatureParser
+As described in Section 3.3, “Logic Component”, this feature is facilitated by TransactionFeatureParser, FilterTransactionCommandParser, and FilterTransactionCommand.

 optional, but the user has to input at least one argument for the command to be valid.